Lusikisiki

-An aerial view of Mboyti, a small settlement and coastal resort located in the neighborhood of Lusikisiki on the mouth of the Mbotyi River.
+An aerial view of Mboyti, a small settlement and coastal resort located south-east of Lusikisiki on the mouth of the Mbotyi River.

 Lusikisiki is a town in the Ingquza Hill Local Municipality in the Eastern Cape Province, South Africa.
 The name is onomatopoeic, derived from the rustling sound of reeds in the wind, named by the local Xhosa people.
 Lusikisiki is 45 km inland from and north of Port St Johns.
 The town is positioned along the R61 (future N2 Wild Coast Toll Route) leading to Mthatha to the west and Port Shepstone to the north-east.

 History

 Pre-colonial era

 In this era, the AmaMpondo King's kraal occupied what is now the present town village.

 Colonial era

 By 1894 European settlers started settling in Lusikisiki after Mpondoland was annexed by the Cape Colony and a magistrate took up residence there with a military camp established as well.